webtime-studio/react-assessment-formula-1-spa/README.md

 # Frontend Assessment React SPA

-You will create a dashboard with Formula-1 seasons, rounds and racers.
+You will create a dashboard with Formula-1 seasons, rounds, and racers.

 ## 1. Expected Technologies